MicrosoftDocs/entra-docs/docs/id-governance/create-access-review.md

 1. Select **Next: Settings**.

 > [!NOTE]
 > When creating an access review, you are able to specify the start date, but the exact start time on this date is automatically determined by the UTC time of the access review creation.
-For example, if you create an access review at 03:00 UTC on 09/09 that is set to run on 09/12, then the review will run on on 03:00 UTC on 09/12.
+For example, if you create an access review at 03:00 UTC on 09/09 that is set to run on 09/12, then the review will, at its earliest, run on 03:00 UTC on 09/12.

 ### Next: Settings